frame-lang/frame_transpiler/docs/source/about/introduction.rst

 ============

-Frame is a Domain Specific Language (DSL) for creating behavioral specifications for systems, and has evolved from years of low-level experimentation with UML Statecharts and how to structure object-oriented classes to implement them.
+Frame is a Domain Specific Language (DSL) for creating behavioral specifications for systems and has evolved from years of low-level experimentation with UML Statecharts and how to structure object-oriented classes to implement them.